Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Preliminaries

 \subsection{Commonsense Reasoning Datasets}

-For better coverage, we choose 7 publicly available commonsense reasoning datasets for experiments: one abductive reasoning dataset $\alpha$NLI~\cite{bhagavatulaabductive}, one commonsense knowledge question answering dataset CommonsenseQA~\cite{talmor2019commonsenseqa}, two causal reasoning datasets COPA~\cite{roemmele2011choice} and e-CARE~\cite{du2022care}, one physical commonsense reasoning dataset PIQA~\cite{bisk2020piqa}, one social interaction reasoning dataset Social IQa~\cite{sap2019social}, and an implicit reasoning strategy dataset StrategyQA~\cite{geva2021did}.
-The statistics of the above datasets are shown in Table~\ref{tab:statistics}.
+For better coverage, we choose 7 multi-choice commonsense reasoning datasets for experiments: one abductive reasoning dataset $\alpha$NLI~\cite{bhagavatulaabductive}, one commonsense question answering dataset CSQA~\cite{talmor2019commonsenseqa}, two causal reasoning datasets COPA~\cite{roemmele2011choice} and e-CARE~\cite{du2022care}, one social interaction reasoning dataset Social IQa~\cite{sap2019social}, one physical interaction question answering dataset PIQA~\cite{bisk2020piqa}, and one implicit reasoning strategy dataset StrategyQA~\cite{geva2021did}.
+Table~\ref{tab:statistics} shows the statistics of the above datasets.